Find missing tests

 ✅ Undercover integrates with your CI and local workflow to warn on all methods, classes, blocks and branches that were changed without test coverage.
 Catch them early, prevent bugs and ship with confidence.

-Get a free account and a 14-day trial for private repositories.
+14-day free trial for private repos.
 Supports Ruby and GitHub.

 How it works